artosan/nitroluks/README.md

 Before the installation, you must do some preparation steps.

 ### Preparation
-* First, add new password into your nitrokey, the easiest way is to use `nitro-app`.
+* First, add a new password into your nitrokey, the easiest way is to use `nitro-app`.
 Go to password safe and add a new slot, name the slot as `LUKS` and generate the password for the slot and save it.

 * Next, add the same password to your luks disk, i.e. `# cryptsetup luksAddKey /dev/<device> ` and make sure you use the same key as you stored into your nitrokeys LUKS slot.